adfras/PsyLearn-Engine/README.md

 -   **Predictive Performance Modeling**: Uses a LightGBM classifier with rich features to accurately predict the probability of a student answering the next question correctly.
 -   **Generative Content Creation**: A fine-tuned T5 model capable of generating plausible "distractor" answers for questions, enhancing the quality of assessments.
 -   **Domain-Aware Data Pipeline**: A robust data processing pipeline that understands the difference between psychology-specific content and other knowledge domains, ensuring high-quality data for model training.
+-   **Easy Feature Engineering Access**: Utility functions for generating model features are re-exported via `feature_engineering.py` at the project root for convenient importing in tests and scripts.

 ## The Data & Model Pipeline